botter-nidnul/botter-nidnul.github.io/Steps_to_Urbit_on_Raspberry_Pi.md

 ## Alternate Step Two: Download Static Binaries

 It's now possible to download already compiled static binaries for AArch64.
 See [this post](AArch64_Urbit_Static_Binaries.md) for further details.
-If you take this route, except for [Step Seven](#step-seven-configure-trim-timer), the following steps are unnecessary.
+If you take this route, you still should follow [Step Seven: Configure TRIM timer](#step-seven-configure-trim-timer), but the other following steps are unnecessary.

 ### Step Two: Nix

 Keep in mind, this step isn't necessary unless you want to build Urbit from source.
-Make sure you didn't skip over reading the above section [Alternate Step Two: Download Static Binaries](#alternate-step-two-download-static-binaries).
+Make sure you didn't skip over reading the [above section](#alternate-step-two-download-static-binaries).

 `curl -L https://nixos.org/nix/install | sh`